e-Learning Blog

 ■Multilingual Support to Accommodate Foreign Personnel

 In the manufacturing industry, where the proportion of foreign workers is high, multilingual support is indispensable.
 Totara comes standard with a multilingual interface and allows language settings for each user.
-By adding automatic subtitles to video materials and utilizing translation functions, education that overcomes language barriers can be realized.
+By adding automatic subtitles to video materials and utilizing translation functions, education that transcends language barriers can be realized.

 ■Centralized Management of Multiple Organizations with Tenant Functionality